Leading Voices in Safety & Business

 Kevin Cherry

 Kevin was born and raised in Oroville, California.
-He earned his associate degree from Butte College, where he played collegiate football, followed by a bachelor’s degree in exercise science from Brigham Young University – Provo and a Doctor of Physical Therapy degree from the University of Utah.
+He received his associate degree from Butte College where he played collegiate football for two years.
+He later received a bachelor’s degree in exercise science from Brigham Young University – Provo followed by his Doctor of Physical Therapy degree from the University of Utah.

 Cory Christensen

-Cory Christensen was raised in Burley, Idaho, and earned his Bachelor’s degree in Exercise Science from Utah Valley University before pursuing his Doctor of Physical Therapy at A.T.
-Still University in Mesa, Arizona.
+Cory was raised in Burley, Idaho.
+He completed his Bachelors degree in Exercise Science from Utah Valley University and subsequently moved to Mesa, Arizona to attend A.T.
+Still University for his Doctor of Physical Therapy degree.

 Dan Clark